Undergraduate Department of

 - ARH X057 or ARH X051: coursework in art history (Renaissance through contemporary) for three credit hours is required by the department and may also be used to meet a general education/liberal studies humanities requirement.

 The undergraduate degree program consists of seventy-seven semester hours of coursework in interior design.
-Students are required to participate in an internship for three credit hours prior to graduation.
+Students are also required to participate in an internship for three credit hours prior to graduation.
 Any exceptions must be submitted to the chair for review.

 Specific degree requirements include the following:

-- Liberal studies: of the required and elective semester hours, three must be taken in ARH X051, an art history course.
+- Liberal studies: of the required and elective semester hours, three must be taken in ARH 2051, an art history course and three must be taken in MAC 1105, a math course, both in the first year.
 Refer to the 'Liberal Studies for the 21st Century' section in the "Undergraduate Degree Requirements" chapter of this General Bulletin for specific degree requirements.
 Contact the program advisor for further information if needed.

-- Technical and graphic design courses: twenty-one semester hours
+- Technical and graphic design courses: twenty-three semester hours

 - Lecture-based support courses: twelve semester hours